relaywatch/EchoSentinel/README.md

 Detects and flags emotional contradiction across GPT-generated prompt chains to ensure consistency, trust, and operational safety in agent workflows.

 ---
+> GPT agents can sound confident while being emotionally unstable.

+> EchoSentinel flags emotional contradiction across prompt chains.
+If an agent flips from “we’re doing great” to “everything might collapse,” this tool scores that volatility and recommends override — before the agent acts.

 ## 🔍 What It Does